 WordPress is built using PHP and uses MySQL database.
-All the information published in your WordPress site either as posts, pages, media or custom posts, is store in the MySQL database that is located in your hosting server.
+All the information published in your WordPress site either as posts, pages, media, or custom posts, is store in the MySQL database that is located in your hosting server.
 This database is very important since it contains all the data on your site.
-When this database is damaged, corrupted or deleted, there is no other way to restore your site.
-WordPress uses wp-config.php file to communicate with the database and any mis-configuration leads to database connection error.
-It is therefore important to always backup your WordPress site database and you can easily backup your site with the best 10 free backup plugins.
+When this database is damaged, corrupted, or deleted, there is no other way to restore your site.
+WordPress uses a wp-config.php file to communicate with the database and any misconfiguration leads to a database connection error.
+It is therefore important to always back up your WordPress site database and you can easily backup your site with the best 10 free backup plugins.
 It is advisable to begin by backing up your database before you can start learning how to manipulate it using Phpmyadmin.
 You can also install a dummy site on your localhost and use it to learn how to manipulate your WordPress database using Phpmyadmin.
 For a quick installation on localhost, see my previous tutorials – Installing WordPress on localhost Xampp or Wamp

 Accessing WordPress Database via Phpmyadmin

-When you click on this button you will be redirected to Phpmyadmin, some hosting environment may have a direct access to Phpmyadmin while others will require you to login.
-You can use the Cpanel username and password to login into Phpmyadmin panel.
+When you click on this button you will be redirected to Phpmyadmin, some hosting environments may have direct access to Phpmyadmin while others will require you to log in.
+You can use the Cpanel username and password to login into the Phpmyadmin panel.

 Getting Started with Phpmyadmin

 To access Phpmyadmin on your localhost use the following URL: